wavemotion-dave/DS994a/README.md

 Versions :
 -----------------------
+V1.4: NOT YET RELEASED (probably 01-Mar-2023 by wavemotion-dave)
+* Added new 3D TI virtual keyboard.
+Removed old grey grid-style keyboard.
+* New dark menu theme throughout to more closely mimic the black/silver stylings of an old-school TI99/4a.
+* Improved memory usage and refactored code to allow for better future expansion.
+* Fixed VDP writes so Funware's Ambulance now plays correctly.

 V1.3: 24-Feb-2023 by wavemotion-dave
 * More speech samples added.
 Parsec, Alpiner and Moonmine have all speech phrases included.
 Star Trek and Bigfoot have partial speech included.
 * Improved memory usage to gain back a bit more resources for future expansion.